How should your wetsuit fit?

 Wondering how do you know a wetsuit fits properly, especially when buying in a shop with no water, when you should you upgrade?
 Here's Emma-Kate Lidbury with the answers

-Always rinse it after each use; store flat and avoid using petroleum-based lubricants.
-Wear and tear is inevitable, though, so it’s time to upgrade when the suit has nicks or tears that cannot be repaired.
-If you bought an entry-level suit and you’re now looking to race more often, you should consider a top-end or mid-range suit
+Always rinse it after each use and let it dry (you could use a wetsuit-specific hanger for this); store flat and avoid using petroleum-based lubricants.
+Wear and tear’s inevitable, though, so it’s time to upgrade when the suit has nicks or tears that cannot be repaired.
+If you bought an entry-level suit and you’re now looking to race more often, you should consider a top-end triathlon wetsuit or a mid-range wetsuit.

 It’s worth remembering that a lot of the mid-range suits from the best-known brands usually boast almost as many snazzy features as the expensive top-end ones, and perform almost identically.